MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 Users are managed through your assigned Azure Active Directory (Azure AD) tenant.

 Roles can be assigned to either of the following types of users:

-- Users inside of the organization's Azure tenant.
+- Users inside the organization's Azure tenant
-- Users outside of the organization's Azure tenant, who will be invited to join the tenant as guest users.
+- Users outside the organization's Azure tenant, who will be invited to join the tenant as guest users

 > [!IMPORTANT]
-> Users inside of the organization's Azure tenant that are member users can see a list of all other users in the tenant.
-In contrast, users outside of the tenant who join as guest users cannot see any other users aside from those within the same Fraud Protection environment they were given access to.
-Assign users member or guest roles accordingly based on your business privacy requirements.
+> Users inside the organization's Azure tenant who are member users can view a list of all other users in the tenant.
+By contrast, users outside the tenant who join as guest users can view only users who are in the same Fraud Protection environment that they have access to.
+Assign member or guest roles to user according to your business privacy requirements.

-For more information on how to directly add users to your Azure AD tenant as members or non-guest users, see [Create a user account in Azure Active Directory](/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).
+For more information about how to directly add users to your Azure AD tenant as members or non-guest users, see [Create a user account in Azure Active Directory](/azure/active-directory/manage-apps/add-application-portal-assign-users#create-a-user-account).

 ### Assign PSP roles to users in Fraud Protection